-Depreciation Expense.
-We depreciate our containers on a straight-line basis over a period of 12 years to a fixed residual value.
+Depreciation Expense and Container Impairment.
+We depreciate our non-refrigerated and refrigerated containers on a straight-line basis over a period of 13 and 12 years, respectively, to a fixed residual value.
 We regularly assess both the estimated useful life of our containers and the expected residual values, and, when warranted, adjust our depreciation estimate accordingly.
 Depreciation expense will vary over time based upon the number and the purchase price of containers in our owned fleet.
-Beginning in the third quarters of 2011 and 2008, depreciation of our existing owned fleet decreased as a result of an increase in our estimate of the residual values of our containers.
-However, this decrease was more than offset as a result of an increase in increase in the size of our owned fleet in subsequent periods.
+Beginning in the first quarter of 2013 and the third quarter of 2011, depreciation of our existing owned fleet decreased as a result of an increase in the estimated useful life of our non-refrigerated containers and our estimate of the residual values of our containers, respectively.
+However, this decrease was more than offset as a result of an increase in the size of our owned fleet in subsequent periods.